ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/creation/how-to-create-data-subscription.dotnet.markdown

-﻿# How to create a data subscription?
+﻿# Data Subscriptions : How to Create a Data Subscription

 ---